oramics/dsp-kit/README.md

 ## Credits

-Lot of the code is based on the now unmantained [dsp.js]() library by @corbanbrook, that in turn was based on [code samples](http://code.almeros.com/code-examples/delay-firefox-audio-api) by Almer Thie
+Lot of the code is based on the now unmantained [dsp.js]() library by @corbanbrook, that in turn was based on [code samples](http://code.almeros.com/code-examples/delay-firefox-audio-api) by Almer Thie.

 Also, this library takes (steal) inspiration from: